-I think we can all agree the “teens” (2010-2019) reshaped the media landscape in ways teenage years reshape people: it was a. hot. mess.
+The “teens” (2010-2019) reshaped the media landscape in ways teenage years reshape people: it was a. hot. mess.
 From a media relations strategy perspective, these were complex, challenging, sometimes daunting, often awkward, yet also very exciting years.
 They were filled with almost equal parts hope and dread.
-And, yes, plenty of drama.
+And yes, plenty of drama.
 (Yep, that sounds like my teenage years.
 How about yours?)
 Public relations strategists and media relations practitioners had their work cut out for them.
-But was it all because of the political news climate and the difficulty it created when when clients didn’t have (or didn’t dare offer) anything political to say?
+But was it all because of the political news climate and the difficulty it created when clients didn’t have (or didn’t dare offer) anything political to say?
 Yes and no.

 Certainly, all the political news and world-shaping events took center stage as far as media attention.
 But our clients still had and will continue to have a voice among complex business and social issues that remain an important part of the national dialogue.

 Let’s step back.
 What happened in the last decade was impossible to predict.
 In 2009, as the new decade loomed, if someone accurately forecasted what the media landscape would look like for PR practitioners in 2019, many would have thrown in the towel, saying “Well, that’s it.
 We’re out of business.”
 Thankfully, this wasn’t the case.
 We still succeeded in securing coverage.
 Lots of it.
 It just took a new formula.
 For Stern, this meant thinking in headlines.
 Headlines moved around, in and out of the readers’ view with dizzying speed in the “teens.”
 Everything was “breaking news,” even when it wasn’t.
 Like the average teenager with a tragically short attention span, it was often hard to follow.